lxgr-linux/buildaur/README.md

 Examples:<br>
     buildaur -S cava    : Installes the package 'cava'<br>
-    buildaur -Sn cava   : Installes 'cava' without anking any questions<br>
+    buildaur -Sn cava   : Installes 'cava' without asking any questions<br>
-    buildaur -Syu       : Updates all packages which were instaleld from the AUR<br>
+    buildaur -Syu       : Updates all packages which were installed from the AUR<br>

 # Special options

 -asp:
-  The '-asp' option has in the first case nothing todo with the AUR itself it's more a fuction which is very important for Archlinux ARM.
+  The '-asp' option has in the first case nothing to do with the AUR itself, it's rather a fuction which is very important for Archlinux ARM.
-  It builds a specified package which may or may not be in the official Archlinux ARM repository, but is in the one for x86_64, completly from source and installes it.
-This is usefull because some packages are not already ported to ARM but may work.
+  It builds a specified package, which may or may not be in the official Archlinux ARM repository, but is in the one for x86_64, completly from the source and installes it.
+This is usefull because some packages are not yet ported to ARM but may work.

 hooks:
-  Pre- and Posthooks are skripts that run before and after the packagebuild.
+  Pre- and post-hooks are skripts that run before and after the package building.
-  They are made to for example modify the PKGBUILD Pre- and Postrunhooks are skripts that run before the installaion it self to fix dependency issues etc.
+  They are made to, for example modify the PKGBUILD.
+  Pre- and post-run-hooks are skripts that run before the installation itself to fix dependency issues etc.
-  All hooks are stored in /etc/buildaur/hooks
+  All hooks are stored in /etc/buildaur/hooks.
-  In /etc/buildaur/prehooks are the hooks stored wich run before the packagebuild and in /etc/buildaur/posthooks those wich run after the packagebuild.
+  In /etc/buildaur/prehooks are the hooks stored wich run before the package building and in /etc/buildaur/posthooks those which run after the packagebuild.
   A hook always contains a 'type' (pre, post, prerun or postrun) and a 'desc' variable.
-  It also contains an if-function wich contains the modifications for the PKGBUILD and so on See /etc/buildaur/prehooks/1-arm-archfix as an example.
+  It also contains an if-function which contains the modifications for the PKGBUILD etc.
+  See /etc/buildaur/prehooks/1-arm-archfix as an example.

   Hookoptions:<br>